matthiasn/octopress-blog/source/_posts/2013-05-01-server-side-events-vs-websockets.markdown

 comments: true
 categories:
 ---
-So far I have been using a WebSocket connection to push data to the client in the BirdWatch application, with mixed feelings about this architectural choice.
+So far I have been using a WebSocket connection to push data to the client in the BirdWatch application, with mixed feelings.
 WebSocket communication is a separate communication protocol from HTTP, introducing new problems in the network layer, as I should soon find out.
 But there is an alternative: Server Side Events.

 <!-- more -->